sacha-renault/gravity-simulation/README.md

-# Bevy planet simulation
+# Bevy Planet Simulation

 ## Known issue
-- dragging on the window doesn't work in the case ursor acceleration is activated.
+- Dragging on the window doesn't work when cursor acceleration is activated.

+## About
+A small, basic planet simulation built with Bevy.
+Minimal input required.

+## Usage
+1. Run the application
+2. Planets will automatically generate and interact
+3. No extensive customization options available

+## Controls
+- Click and drag to move camera (when cursor acceleration is off)
+- Mouse wheel: zoom and unzoom